First Scutari War: Balsha's supporters

-During this war, Balša was not fully supported by urban population of Bar and Ulcinj whose business interests were somewhat better preserved with good relations with powerful the Venetian Empire.
-His main supporters were warrior nobility in Zeta, pronoiers in the Scutari region, and Serb and Albanian peasants unsatisfied with taxes.
-The Đurašević family participated on Balša's side, Koja Zaharia and Dhimiter Jonima supported Venetians, while Dukagjinis were neutral.
+During this war, Balsha was not fully supported by urban population of Bar and Ulcinj whose business interests were somewhat better preserved with good relations with powerful the Venetian Empire.
+His main supporters were warrior nobility in Zeta, pronoiers in the Shkodër region, and Serb and Albanian peasants unsatisfied with taxes.
+The Đurašević family participated on Balsha's side, Koja Zaharia and Dhimiter Jonima supported Venetians, while Dukagjinis were neutral.

 Beginning of the war

-The war began in 1405 when Balša took advantage of the rebellion of local population in the region of Scutari and captured all Scutari region (including Drivast) except the Scutari fortress itself.
+The war began in 1405 when Balsha took advantage of the rebellion of local population in the region of Shkodër and captured all Shkodër region (including Drivast) except the Shkodër Castle itself.
 It is uncertain if he inspired the revolt which started in early 1405, but he certainly utilized it.
-Radič Humoj and many other most distincted local Venetian pronoiers (like Nika Bogoje, Petar Konte, Nikola Lumbardini, Andrija Sklavo, and Nikola Sigeci) deserted Venice and supported Balša III in order to save their position and property.
-Balša was intolerant of local nobles who would not support him and many of those who would dare to desert him were captured and crippled, i.e. deprived of a limb and nose.
+Radič Humoj and many other most distincted local Venetian pronoiers (like Nika Bogoje, Petar Konte, Nikola Lumbardini, Andrija Sklavo, and Nikola Sigeci) deserted Venice and supported Balsha III in order to save their position and property.
+Balsha was intolerant of local nobles who would not support him and many of those who would dare to desert him were captured and crippled, i.e. deprived of a limb and nose.

 Venetians in return captured the three most important ports of Zeta: Bar, Ulcinj, and Budva.
-They also offered 500 ducats for the person who would kill Jelena Balšić and her son Balša III.
+They also offered 500 ducats for the person who would kill Jelena Balsha and her son Balsha III.
 The reward was later increased to 2,000 ducats.
-Balša found himself in a difficult situation because the Ottoman Empire (a possible ally against Venice) was weakened after the Battle of Ankara in 1402, and his ally the Serbian Despot was involved in the Ottoman civil war.
+Balsha found himself in a difficult situation because the Ottoman Empire (a possible ally against Venice) was weakened after the Battle of Ankara in 1402, and his ally the Serbian Despot was involved in the Ottoman civil war.
 To make things even worse, Sandalj Hranić intended to capture the whole Gulf of Kotor.
-In such circumstances Balša decided to accept Ottoman suzerainty, which included a regular tribute payment to the sultan.
-In early 1407 Balša married Mara, a daughter of Niketa Thopia who had good relations with the Republic of Venice and since then became a mediator during the war.
-In 1407 representatives of the Venetian Republic and Balša III met on the territory in possession of Ratac in an attempt to negotiate peace.
+In such circumstances Balsha decided to accept Ottoman suzerainty, which included a regular tribute payment to the sultan.
+In early 1407 Balsha married Mara, a daughter of Niketa Thopia who had good relations with the Republic of Venice and since then became a mediator during the war.
+In 1407 representatives of the Venetian Republic and Balsha III met on the territory in possession of Ratac in an attempt to negotiate peace.
 During negotiations held in June 1408, the Venetians insisted to keep Ratac in their possession.
 Still, peace negotiations were not successful.